mimoo/RSA-and-LLL-attacks/README.md

 If you want to use the implementations, see below for explanations on [Coppersmith](#coppersmith) and [Boneh-Durfee](#boneh-durfee).
 If you want to dig deeper you can also read my survey [here](rapport.pdf) (**warning: work in progress**).

+I've also done some personal researches on the Boneh-Durfee algorithm and I do get better results.
+Check `research.sage`.

 # Coppersmith

 I've implemented the work of **Coppersmith** (to be correct the reformulation of his attack by **Howgrave-Graham**) in [coppersmith.sage](coppersmith.sage).